alexdiaz94/test-react-on-rails/README.md

 ### CSS styling

 > Cascading Style Sheets (CSS) is a simple mechanism for adding style (e.g., fonts, colors, spacing) to Web documents.
-Below shows the media CSS for responsive mobile design.
+Below shows the CSS for text layout.

 ```
 h3, h1{